-The following provides information on significant rental projects.
-Urban League of Rochester Economic Development Corporation Mills Michelsen 59 units Rehabilitation Construction was completed.
-Home Leasing Eastman Gardens 52 units Rehabilitation and Lease up Completed; Pathstone Development Corporation Wedgepoint Apartments 60 units Construction of new units completed and leased.
-Home Leasing Warfield Square 72 new units are Underway.
-DePaul Upper Falls Square Construction 150 units are Underway.
-Significant Rental Projects with Details Mills Michelsen involves the adaptive redevelopment of two formerly vacant structures into 59 units of workforce housing.
+Mills Michelsen involves the adaptive redevelopment of two formerly vacant structures into 59 units of workforce housing.
 The project will serve households up to 60% AMI.
 Construction and unit lease-up is completed as well.
 The cost of the project is \$19,189,794.
 Additional project funding sources include Historic Tax Credits, NYS HFA Bonds, LIHTC, SLIHTC, and a conventional loan.
-The project is anticipated to close out in 2016-17.
+The project is completed.
 Eastman Gardens, the redevelopment of a long vacant dental dispensary, a property on the National Register of Historic Places, into 52 units of senior housing.
 The project has positively impacted the Marketview Heights Focused Investment Strategy Area in northeast Rochester.
 The project serves seniors of mixed income, including 45 households with incomes under 60%.
 Seven of the units will be market rate.
 The cost of the project is \$20,769,062.
 The City provided \$600,000 of HOME funds and \$600,000 of local funding for a total of \$1,200,000, and a PILOT agreement.
-The project has been awarded tax credits and construction is completed.
-Additional funding sources include NYS Housing Trust Funds, NYSERDA, LIHTC and a conventional loan.
+The project rehab and lease up are completed.
 Wedgepoint Apartments involves the new construction of 60 residential units (6 HOME assisted) of affordable and workforce rental housing, and three commercial spaces, in the South Wedge neighborhood.
 The project will serve households with incomes up to 90% of AMI, though the majority of units will be affordable to households below 60% AMI.
-The project is funded by NYS

-HOME and Commercial Investment Funds, LITHC, SLITHC, and a conventional loan.
+The project is funded by NYS HOME and Commercial Investment Funds, LITHC, SLITHC, and a conventional loan.
 The City is providing \$400,000 of HOME funds as construction/permanent financing, and a PILOT agreement for the project.
-Construction is underway and will be completed in the 2017-18 fiscal year.
+Construction and lease up are completed.
 Lake Ravine Apartments involves the rehabilitation of 111 units of existing occupied affordable rental housing serving households at or below 50% of AMI, in multiple buildings on Lake Avenue in northwest Rochester.
 The project will enhance this rental community through the creation of 4 handicapped accessible units, and the creation of addition of community space, exercise and laundry facilities, updates to the property management office, as well as establishing a space to be available for the provision of community services.
 While not using HOME funds, the City is supporting this project with local Cash Capital funding and a PILOT.
 Other project funding sources include NYS Homes for Working Families, SLIHTC, tax exempt bonds, FHLB and HUD mortgages.
 Construction was completed in the 2016-17 fiscal year.
 The Upper Falls Square project located in the northeast quadrant is a combined supportive housing and community affordable housing project.
 It consists of 150 units.
 Seventy-five of the units are permanent supportive and seventy-five are available affordable housing for the community.
 The total development cost is nearly \$50 million.
 It is being funded utilizing low income housing tax credits and funding from the NYS Office of Mental Health.
-The City of Rochester is providing \$1,000,000 in local Cash Capital funding.
+The City of Rochester is providing \$1,000,000 in local Cash Capital funding and construction is underway.